|Add to your personal catalog|

 Second Baccalaureate Degree Program

-Students who have earned a bachelor's degree at an accredited, domestic American university or college and desire a second bachelor's degree reflecting in-depth study in a discipline other than that of their first degree may enroll at half tuition upon completion of application requirements.
+Students who have earned a bachelor's degree at an accredited, domestic American university or college and desire a second bachelor's degree reflecting in-depth study in a discipline other than that of their first degree may enroll upon completion of application requirements.
 Courses from a previous degree will be evaluated on a course by course basis and may be used to fulfill graduation requirements.
 Students must meet all Juniata graduation requirements, fulfill the department requirements within the new discipline, and observe the College residency requirement.
-International students who desire a second degree and have attended an American college for the duration of their first degree will be evaluated individually for their candidacy.
+International students who desire a second degree will be evaluated individually for their candidacy.
 For further information, contact the Enrollment Center.

 Senior Citizens Program